paulsinnett/yawningportal/shrine3.md

 ![a picture of a blue skinned giant](https://media-waterdeep.cursecdn.com/avatars/thumbnails/0/297/278/315/636252771507213738.jpeg "Xipe")

 Dioica is effected by the fear and makes a run for it.
 Poon Tang climbs up.
 She attempts to use the rock magic ring for the final time.
 It doesn't work and the ring can now cast _stone shape_ up to 13 times.
 Remy and Ocardo both attack Xipe and Xipe attacks Ocardo and then casts _sleep_ on the party but it fails.
 Meanwhile, Dioica shakes off the fear spell and climbs back up the rope.
 She uses the last charge on the _wand of lightning bolts_ to hit Xipe and kill him.
 Ocardo drains his life force as he dies.

+In Xipe's room you find a wooden cylinder, eight cat furs, two leather bags, and an intricately carved ivory cube.
+The cylinder contains a spell scroll and the bags each contain a thousand silver pieces.
+Remy examines the ivory cube to see if there is a way to open it.
+To open it, he pushes in two plugs on either side of the cube, and then slides the center out of the frame formed by the other four sides.
+This inner box opens like a chest.
+And within it is a silver and aquamarine necklace and a parchment packet holding three piches of dust.
+Claude identifies the spell scroll as a spell scroll of _detect magic_ and the dust is _dust of disappearance_.

+Next you decide to go back to the cat room.